polystat/py2eo/README.md

 * and `a[i] = x` should be translated to something like `(a.__setitem__ i x)`

 ### 6.3.4 Call
-See section 8.6 on function definition for the examples on how to call a function.
+See [the section on function definition](https://github.com/polystat/py2eo#86-function-definition) for the examples on how to call a function.

 ### 6.4 Await
 Is a part of coroutines, no plans to support it.